yk-tanigawa/docker-jupyter/README.md

 ## Version history

 - 2022/1/23: Update Docker image.
-We now have [`requirements`](requirements) folder that list the R and Python packages.
+We now have the [`requirements`](requirements) folder that lists the R and Python packages.
 - 2020/7/1: Update Docker image.
 This now includes the [latest glmnet (version 4.0.2)](https://www.rdocumentation.org/packages/glmnet/versions/4.0-2 ).
 - 2020/5/28: add a script to pull the latest image, [`pull-sherlock.sh`](pull-sherlock.sh).
 - 2020/4/13: we updated the documentation.